andrew-vii/rift/README.md

 To run the game, open up a Terminal/Command Prompt window and 'cd' to the directory where the downloaded folder is.

-Reference for installing python on Windows, OXS, and Linux: https://learnpythonthehardway.org/book/ex0.html
+Reference for installing python on Windows, OSX, and Linux: https://learnpythonthehardway.org/book/ex0.html